Nucor Co. (NYSE:NUE) Stake Reduced by Ziegler Capital Management LLC

 Ziegler Capital Management LLC reduced its stake in shares of Nucor Co.
 (NYSE:NUE – Get Rating) by 21.8% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 4,305 shares of the basic materials company’s stock after selling 1,200 shares during the quarter.
 Ziegler Capital Management LLC’s holdings in Nucor were worth $640,000 at the end of the most recent quarter.

 Other institutional investors have also recently added to or reduced their stakes in the company.
 Riverview Trust Co bought a new position in Nucor during the 1st quarter worth $28,000.
 Mitsubishi UFJ Morgan Stanley Securities Co.
-Ltd. bought a new position in Nucor during the 1st quarter worth $30,000.
-Capital Advisory Group Advisory Services LLC bought a new position in Nucor during the 1st quarter worth $30,000.
-Westside Investment Management Inc. bought a new position in Nucor during the 4th quarter worth $25,000.
-Finally, Rational Advisors LLC bought a new position in Nucor during the 4th quarter worth $28,000.
+Ltd. bought a new position in shares of Nucor in the first quarter worth $30,000.
+Capital Advisory Group Advisory Services LLC bought a new position in shares of Nucor in the first quarter worth $30,000.
+Westside Investment Management Inc. bought a new position in shares of Nucor in the fourth quarter worth $25,000.
+Finally, Rational Advisors LLC bought a new position in shares of Nucor in the fourth quarter worth $28,000.
 77.70% of the stock is currently owned by institutional investors.

 Analyst Ratings Changes

 Several research firms have recently issued reports on NUE.
+Argus increased their price target on Nucor from $140.00 to $190.00 and gave the stock a “buy” rating in a research note on Monday, April 25th.
 UBS Group set a $120.00 price target on Nucor in a research note on Monday, June 20th.
-The Goldman Sachs Group decreased their price target on Nucor from $148.00 to $130.00 and set a “neutral” rating for the company in a research note on Tuesday, May 31st.
-Argus increased their price target on Nucor from $140.00 to $190.00 and gave the stock a “buy” rating in a research note on Monday, April 25th.
-BMO Capital Markets decreased their price target on Nucor from $168.00 to $128.00 in a research note on Tuesday, May 17th.
-Finally, StockNews.com cut Nucor from a “buy” rating to a “hold” rating in a research note on Monday.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $133.18.
+Credit Suisse Group increased their price target on Nucor from $142.00 to $175.00 and gave the stock an “outperform” rating in a research note on Friday, April 22nd.
+JPMorgan Chase & Co. decreased their price target on Nucor from $146.00 to $125.00 and set a “neutral” rating for the company in a research note on Tuesday, June 14th.
+Finally, StockNews.com lowered Nucor from a “buy” rating to a “hold” rating in a report on Monday.
+One research analyst has rated the stock with a sell rating, six have issued a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Nucor currently has a consensus rating of “Hold” and a consensus price target of $133.18.

 Nucor Trading Up 2.4 %

 Nucor (NYSE:NUE – Get Rating) last announced its earnings results on Thursday, July 21st.
 The basic materials company reported $9.67 EPS for the quarter, beating the consensus estimate of $9.01 by $0.66.
 Nucor had a return on equity of 57.78% and a net margin of 21.03%.
 The business had revenue of $11.79 billion during the quarter, compared to the consensus estimate of $11.59 billion.
 During the same period in the prior year, the business posted $5.04 earnings per share.
 Nucor’s revenue was up 34.2% compared to the same quarter last year.
-On average, equities analysts forecast that Nucor Co. will post 30.22 EPS for the current fiscal year.
+Sell-side analysts predict that Nucor Co. will post 30.22 EPS for the current year.

 Nucor Announces Dividend